Luisotee/Luisotee/README.md

 - 🦸‍♂️ I am currently seeking my first opportunity in the field.
 - 👨‍💻 I am currently studying web development with React and Mobile development with React Native.
 I'm also learning backend development with Node.js.
 Additionally, I am pursuing a degree in computer engineering at FACENS.
 - ✈️ I am always eager to take on new challenges!
-- 🌏 I am fluent in Portuguese and English, and I have proficiency in Spanish.
-Currently, I am learning Italian.
+- 🌏 I am fluent in Portuguese and English.
+Currently, I am learning Italian and Spanish.

 ## 📫 How to reach me:
 You can contact me via email at luisotaviomgrcont@gmail.com.
 Feel free to connect with me on social media too!